 Patricia Kluding, Ph.D., PT, is a professor in the Department of Physical Therapy, Rehabilitation Science, and Athletic Training.
 A physical therapist since 1992, Kluding's clinical practice focus is in neurological rehabilitation.

-Currently teaching neurologic rehabilitation courses in the physical therapy program, Kluding is also actively involved in the profession outside the university, including with the American Physical Therapy Association.
+She has been chair of the department since 2017, and was interim department chair 2015-2017.
+She completed the Education Leadership Institute Fellowship program through the American Physical Therapy Association (2019).
+Currently teaching neurologic rehabilitation courses in the physical therapy program, Kluding continues to be actively involved in the profession outside the university, including with the American Physical Therapy Association.

-Kluding has received recognition for her skills as an educator, including the Stata Norton Distinguished Teaching Award for the School of Health Professions (2010).
-She also received the Faculty Investigator Award (2013) and the Honorary Alumni Award for the School of Health Professions (2014) for her accomplishments.
-She collaborates with researchers in the KU Department of Neurology, Anatomy and Cell Biology, Endocrinology, and Biostatistics.
+Kluding has received recognition for her skills as an educator, including the University of Kansas Chancellor’s Distinguished Teaching Award (2021) and the Stata Norton Distinguished Teaching Award for the School of Health Professions (2010).
+She has also received research awards including the Jack Walker Award for Novel and Innovative Research from the American Physical Therapy Association (2018) and the Faculty Investigator Award from KU Medical Center (2013).
+She was recognized with the Honorary Alumni Award for the School of Health Professions (2014) for her accomplishments.

 Kluding began her academic career by earning a bachelor's in biology from Iowa State University in Ames, Iowa.
 She continued her education at the University of Medicine and Dentistry of New Jersey and Rutgers University in Camden, N.J., where she earned her master's in physical therapy.

 After working for a number of years as a physical therapist, Kluding enrolled in the health doctoral program (movement science track) at Seton Hall University.
 After earning her doctorate in 2003, she joined the faculty at the University of Kansas.